dlebansais/ModelAnalyzer/README.md

 // Ensure: N >= 0 && N <= 512
 ````

+Assertions support the same subset of expressions as the code.

 ## Class contract

-To add an invariant, put a line starting with `// Invariant: ` below the class' closing brace.
+To add an invariant, put a line starting with `// Invariant:` below the class' closing brace.
 For example:

 ````csharp
 public class Test